 ** Information on diet was obtained from Cathy Johnson-Delaney, DVM

-Additional foods that gliders may enjoy include: pineapple, peaches, strawberries, cantaloupe, papaya, apricots, squash, fruit juices, blueberries, dried fruit, fruit jams, peanuts, raisins, pumpkin seeds, sunflower seeds, dried peas, almonds.
+Additional foods that gliders may enjoy include: pineapple, peaches, strawberries, cantaloupe, papaya, apricots, squash, fruit juices, blueberries, dried fruit, fruit jams, peanuts, raisins, pumpkin seeds, sunflower seeds, dried peas and almonds.